AKASHDHARDUBEY/Benfords-law-stars-dataset/README.md

 🙏 Conclusion:
 Our analysis verifies that the stellar data follows Benford’s Law, indicating high data authenticity and reliability for further astrophysical research.

-Would you also like this as a downloadable .txt or .md file?